HoloVID

-As a measuring instrument, HoloVID is a tool originally developed by Mark Slater for the holographic dimensional measurement of the internal isogrid structural webbing of the Delta family of launch vehicles in 1981.
+HoloVID is a measuring instrument, originally developed by Mark Slater for the holographic dimensional measurement of the internal isogrid structural webbing of the Delta family of launch vehicles in 1981.

 History

 Delta launch vehicles were produced by McDonnell Douglas Astronautics until the line was purchased by Boeing.
 Milled out of T6 Aluminum on 40 by 20 ft horizontal mills, the inspection of the huge sheets took longer than the original manufacturing.
 It was estimated that a real time in situ inspection device could cut costs so an Independent Research and Development (IRAD) budget was generated to solve the problem.
 Two solutions were worked simultaneously by Mark Slater: a photo-optical technique utilizing a holographic lens and an ultrasonic technique utilizing configurable micro-transducer multiplexed arrays.

 A pair of HoloVIDs for simultaneous frontside and backside weld feedback was later used at Martin Marietta to inspect the long weld seams which hold the External Tanks of the Space Shuttle together.
 By controlling the weld bead profile in real time as it was TIG generated, an optimum weight vs. performance ratio could be obtained, saving the rocket engines from having to waste thrust energy while guaranteeing the highest possible web strengths.